andersbc/andersbc.github.io/_posts/2014-3-3-Hello-World.md

 ```
 {: .codepen-able}

-This enables you to reference the module later, which is neccesary if you want to use it in an OOP-like syntax like: myModule.someMethod(), or you need to expand it or add sub modules later in your code.
+This enables you to reference the module later, which is neccesary if you want to use it in an OOP-like syntax (e.g. ```myModule.someMethod()```), or you need to expand it or add sub modules later in your code.

 A use case for NOT assigning the module to a variable would be if you just want the module to run immediately on page load and do a bunch of stuff to the DOM, adding event listeners, functionality, etc. without interacting with other pieces of code.